DharmendraRai/mongodb-sharded-cluster-backup/README.md

 # mongodb-sharded-cluster-backup

-To create reliable and consistence backups of a sharded cluster
+consistent backup of all components of a sharded cluster and store the backup on goggle cloud.